Post

 • Former glove factory to be redeveloped into 23 storey tower (CTV)

-• Waterloo again freezes parking fees in core lots (The Record)
+• Waterloo again freezes parking fees in core lots (The Record) When are we going to get a transit fare freeze?

 • Google’s founders wanted to shape a city.
 Toronto is their chance (NY Times)